Spetastian/react-materialize-starter/README.md

 5. `npm run dev`
 6. Enjoy :)

 `npm run dev` will start webpack-dev-server.
-If you change or add any code to the application the code will automatically be rebuiltand the browser updated.
+If you change or add any code to the application the code will automatically be rebuilt and the browser updated.